payam5150/MOD4/README.md

 ---------------------------------------------------------------------------------------

-<b>What are Recommendation Systems?
-A subclass of information filtering system that seeks to predict the "rating" or "preference" a user would give to an item.
+<b>What are Recommendation Systems?</b> A subclass of information filtering system that seeks to predict the "rating" or "preference" a user would give to an item.

-Who uses them?</b> Podcasts, social media applications, media streaming services, online shopping, etc.
+<b>Who uses them?</b> Podcasts, social media applications, media streaming services, online shopping, etc.

 <b>What are they recommending?</b> Movies, television series, songs, consumer goods, podcast channels, etc.